 - Transaction Cost Predictability, where the only on-chain action is validating the smart contracts.
 As a result, the transaction cost is significantly lower, and most importantly, the transaction cost is predictable, eliminating the need for ‘gas.’

-Extended UTXO systems enable Turing complete smart contracts.
-This is a novel innovation that allows the latest generation of blockchains to reclaim the original model that Bitcoin used, but with a lot more power, adding support for more expressive smart contracts.
+- Ergo uses the so-called 'extended-UTXO' model (eUTXO), based on the original model that Bitcoin used, with a lot more power, while adding support for more expressive smart contracts.

 - This enables smart contracts to use UTXOs as data inputs without changing them.
 Therefore nodes are checking transactions rather than balances.
 In comparison, in Ethereum’s Account model, nodes check all accounts to validate the system.

 - UTXO allows for parallel computation, and it’s easier to compute atomic swaps in a non-custodial manner.

 - Ergo's Multi-Stage UTXO model enables Turing-complete smart-contracts as demonstrated in this peer-reviewed paper.

 - Learning Ergo 101 : eUTXO explained for human beings

 - The UTXO Alliance Announcement